bimd-project/bimd/README.md

 - File 2 BIMD2011 DOMAINS (SCORES, RANKS, DECILE)
 - File 3 Shapefiles
 - File 4 Diagram of indicators for the BIMD2001 and BIMD2011
-- File 5 Summary measures at the level of municipality for the BIMD2001
-- File 6 Summary measures at the level of municipality for the BIMD2011
 - File 7 R codes